hackclub/hackclub/workshops/mad_libs/README.md

 }
 ```

-Add a for loop that goes through the entire `prompt` string length.
-This allows us to examine each character.

 ### Checking Character

 We gotta check each character to make sure it isn't an asterisk.

 Add this code within the for loop we just created: